Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 # Google Cloud - Associate Cloud Engineer

-These are my notes from Antoni Tzavelas' [training course for the Google Cloud Associate Cloud Engineer examination](https://training.antonit.com/).
+These are my notes from Antoni Tzavelas' [course for the Google Cloud Associate Cloud Engineer exam](https://training.antonit.com/).

 I used [Sarat Gutha's Practice Exams on Udemy](https://www.udemy.com/course/gcp-ace-practice-tests-latest/) to prepare for the exam.